awais786/mysite/README.md

 in an error.`

-This issue appears only for django32 with mysql8.
+# This issue appears only for django32 with mysql8.
+# Two workflows added one is running django32 and 2nd django22.

 # step 1
 docker-compose up